emanuskript/seshat/DEPLOYING_TO_HF.md

 - Hugging Face Spaces provide ephemeral storage; the backend writes temporary files under `python-backend/static/runs`.
 These survive restarts but will be wiped if the Space is rebuilt.
-- Each Space has limited RAM/CPU on the free tier.
-The backend now downsizes very large images automatically to avoid OOM crashes.
+- The Docker image ships with Tesseract and OpenCV system dependencies so OCR
+-  features work out of the box.
+Runtime data (uploads, runs, PDFs) is written under `/tmp/pharosight-data`, which is writable on Hugging Face Spaces.
 - Warm-up the Space by visiting `/health`: `curl https://<user>-<space>.hf.space/health`.

-You can now replace the Render deployment with the HF Space endpoint.
+You can now rely on the Hugging Face Space endpoint for all backend traffic.